microsoft/cobalt/infra/modules/providers/azure/keyvault-secret/README.md

 The following variables are used:

-- `secrets`: A list of Key Vault Secrets.
+- `secrets`: A map of Key Vault Secrets.
+The Key/Value association is the KeyVault secret name and value.
 - `keyvault_id`: The id of the Key Vault.

 ## Attributes Reference